santhoshpkumar/Traffic-Sign-Classifier/README.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
+* The size of training set is ?
-* The size of the validation set is 4410
+* The size of the validation set is ?
-* The size of test set is 12630
+* The size of test set is ?
-* The shape of a traffic sign image is (32, 32, 3)
+* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is 43
+* The number of unique classes/labels in the data set is ?

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed in each of the test, train and validation set

 ![alt text][image1]
+![alt text][image2]
+![alt text][image3]

+Sample image of each of the 43 sign that are contained in the dataset.

+![alt text][image4]

 ### Design and Test a Model Architecture